cholcombe973/gluster-charm/README.md

 For more information about Gluster and operation of a cluster please see: https://gluster.readthedocs.org/en/latest/ For more immediate and interactive help please join IRC channel #gluster on Freenode.
-Gluster also has a users mailing list: https://www.gluster.org/mailman/listinfo/gluster-users For bugs concerning the Juju charm please file them on launchpad: https://launchpad.net/
+Gluster also has a users mailing list: https://www.gluster.org/mailman/listinfo/gluster-users For bugs concerning the Juju charm please file them on [Github](https://github.com/cholcombe973/gluster-charm/tree/master)